titiksha3006/codeinstitute-usercentricproject/README.md

 ## Deployment

-- The site was deployed to GitHub pages.
+- The site was deployed to GitHub pages using netlify.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - Connect your Netlify account to Github
-  - From the source section drop-down menu, select the Master Branch
+  - Select the repo to be published with Netlify
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Netlify automatically deploys the site once connected to Github page

-The live link can be found here -
+The live link can be found here - https://condescending-swirles-f9d8aa.netlify.app/

 ## Credits